DevOpsPlayground/Hands-on-with-Selenium-Auto-Scaling-using-Docker-and-Zalenium/README.md

     & allows us to continue using the same terminal/command window.

 2. In a few seconds, access http://{yourIp}:4444/grid/console in your browser on your local machine.
-    You should see two docker-selenium containers with one instance each of Firefox and Chrome.
+    You should see two Selenium Grid containers with one instance each of Firefox and Chrome.
 This is by default.

 ## Running Zalenium - Running a Selenium Test

+1. In your ssh terminal/command window, navigate to the JavaScript WebDriver.io repository ` `

+2. To run the tests, enter the following command `./node_modules/.bin/wdio wdio.conf.js`

+Whilst this is running, observe the number of Selenium Grid containers being created (http://{yourIp}:4444/grid/console) as the tests are being run.

+Once the tests are finishing you can perform a refresh on the Console page to see the number of instances scale down.

+You can also view recorded videos by accessing http://{yourIp}:4444/dashboard.
+This provides you with a history of the tests which have been run and a video recording of these tests.

+## Closing Zalenium

+1. Once your tests are finished you will probably want to shut down Zalenium.
+To do this enter the following command:

+`docker stop zalenium`

+To verify that this has closed correctly, access the Console page (http://{yourIp}:4444/grid/console).
+You should have a page not found error.